vantnprof/vantnprof/README.md

 ## Hi there 👋

+- 🧑‍🔬 I am (Van) Tien Nguyen!
+Nice to meet you!
+- 🔭 I’m currently learning and doing research on Quantum Machine Learning.
+- 🤔 I’m looking for any help!
+- 📫 How to reach me: vantnprof@gmail.com

 <!--
 **vantnprof/vantnprof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.